Discovering the Italian Secret to Ivan’s Special Rum Punch at Bu’s Bar

-Like most any rum punches, there’s a blend of fruit juices – coconut, banana, orange, pineapple and lemon – swimming nicely with copious levels of rum (Bacardi Gold) and a few splashes of grenadine.
-Ice and a floater of Myer’s makes it extra nice, but it’s another more uncommon liqueur employed by Ivan that may just give his “Special” its unique quality…
+Like most rum punches, there’s a blend of fruit juices – coconut, banana, orange, pineapple, and lemon – swimming nicely with copious levels of rum (Bacardi Gold) and a few splashes of grenadine.
+Ice and a floater of Myer’s make it extra nice, but it’s another more uncommon liqueur employed by Ivan that may just give his “Special” its unique quality…

 The surprising ingredient is Galliano, an electric-yellow Italian liqueur first developed in 1896.
 I’ve never tried Galliano on its own, but judging from the description noted here, I can see how it adds extra punch and flavor to each Ivan’s Special.